September 4, 2025

 Methodology: How we picked the best no data plans

-Shopping around for a phone plan is overwhelming.
-Between different data options, varying price points, and competing networks – it’s a lot to dig through.
-While it is true that there are significantly more unlimited data plans to choose from, picking the best no data plan still takes some expertise, so we took these factors into consideration:
+Shopping around for a phone plan can be overwhelming.
+Different data options, varying price points, and competing networks – it’s a lot to dig through.
+While it's true that there are significantly more unlimited data plans to choose from, picking the best no data plan still takes some expertise, so we took these factors into consideration:

 • Price